 Inpatient coding involves more complicated coding strategies due to Joint Commission requirements, overnight stays, nutritional services, nursing, etc. Learn how to code these procedures.

-The medical coding bridge course will train you to the highest coding standards—allowing you to work confidently in any healthcare setting.
+The medical coding course will train you to the highest coding standards—allowing you to work confidently in any healthcare setting.
 Our training program offers physician-based and hospital-based coding, so you’ll be prepared to work with any and all healthcare providers.
 With the addition of ICD-10 training, you’ll be an invaluable asset to those employers as they deal with the EHR transition.
 With our comprehensive medical coding training, you can explore greater career options and be more successful in your profession.